sedl-at-facct2022/ml-lexicon/_sources/policy-ai.md

 This Lexicon Topic is inspired by the concepts discussed in the talk by [Andi Peng](https://andipeng.com/).

+What members of other communities need to know to do *their job* can focus how researchers *translate* details and *distill* them into high level points.

 Please add to these defintions with how your community may have differing defitions of these concepts.

 ### What is Artificial Intellgence?